vectorgrp/sil-kit/README.rst

 ----------------------------------------

 SIL Kit provides two tiers of platform support:
     1. Officially build, continuously tested targets for which we provide binary packages, and
     2. Targets for which we have (limited) build support but which are not continuously tested and no packages are provided from us.

+A platform
-A platform hereby is defined by a combination of the used operating system (OS), the CPU Architecture (eg. x86 or ARM64) and the compiler/toolchain used.
+hereby is defined by a combination of the used operating system (OS), the CPU Architecture (eg. x86 or ARM64) and the compiler/toolchain used.
 An example would be `Ubuntu 20.04 x86_64 Clang 10`.
 SIL Kit should compile and run on any POSIX platform.
 If you have feedback for different targets or platforms please report via the GitHub issues, thanks!
 A target may be upgraded to `Tier 1` once we have continuous testing for it in place and we have binary packages available for it.

-.. list-table:: Tier Definitions

-   * - Tier 1
-     - Official Supported Platform, build and tested in CI
-   * - Tier 2
-     - Unofficial/incomplete build support.
-Build and Tests verified by individual contributors/users.
-Not guaranteed to work after a version update.

 Tier 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~